freneticmonkey/Epsilon/README.md

 Future Development
 ------------------
-I'll be updating this as I go.
 I've got a rough guide for the features that I want to add to the engine which is currently very fluid so I'll update this as I go.